sumukhbhandarkar/reactive-programming/README.md

 Assumptions:
 1. One event is available.
-2. Number of seats available in the event are as follows, with numbering and price mentioned
+2. Number of seats available in the event are as follows, with numbering and price mentioned: <br>
    a.
 Gold : 300 : G1, G2, G3, G4, ...
 G300 : Rs.
-3,999/- each
+3,999/- each <br>
    b.
 Silver : 400 : S1, S2, S3, S4, ...
 S400 : Rs.
-2,999/- each
+2,999/- each <br>
    c.
 Bronze : 600 : B1, B2, B3, B4, ...
 B600 : Rs.
-1,999/- each
+1,999/- each <Br>
    d.
 General : 1000 : GL1, GL2, GL3, GL4, ...
 GL1000 : Rs.
-999/- each
+999/- each <br>
    e.
 VIP : 100 : V1, V2, V3, V4, ...
 V100 : Rs.
-9,999/- each
+9,999/- each <br>
    f.
 VVIP : 50 : VV1, VV2, VV3, VV4, ...
 VV50 : Rs.
-12,999/- each
+12,999/- each <br>
 3. Will simulate launch of event and APIs to trigger event booking through APIs.

 Goal:
 1. Be able to provide easy and hassle free booking experience.
 2. Should not overbook the seats.
-3. Should be able to handle payment gateway (will use a simulation that will work like one) -- giving a standard timeout randomly i.e. for each transaction that occurs through the payment gateway, there will be random outcomes such as success  : payment went through successfully, tickets booked failure  : Payment will be retried once, tickets booked failure  : No payment retry, tickets not booked failure  : Timeout from payment gateway, retry with a different gateway, tickets booked failure  : Timeout from one gateway, retry from different gateway also failed, tickets not booked.
+3. Should be able to handle payment gateway (will use a simulation that will work like one) -- giving a standard timeout randomly <Br>
+   i.e. for each transaction that occurs through the payment gateway, there will be random outcomes such as <br>
+   a. success  : payment went through successfully, tickets booked <br>
+   b. failure  : Payment will be retried once, tickets booked <br>
+   c. failure  : No payment retry, tickets not booked <br>
+   d. failure  : Timeout from payment gateway, retry with a different gateway, tickets booked <br>
+   e. failure  : Timeout from one gateway, retry from different gateway also failed, tickets not booked. <br>
 5. Users should be permitted to select seats of choice.
-6. Output for each API call should show the following
+6. Output for each API call should show the following <br>
    a.
-Number of seats booked and seat numbers
+Number of seats booked and seat numbers <br>
    b.
-Payment type and total amount
+Payment type and total amount <br>
    c.
-Time taken for entire request
+Time taken for entire request <br>
    ...
 7. The types of payment gateways are:
    a.
-Paytm
+Paytm <br>
    b.
-Razorpay
+Razorpay <br>
    c.
-CCAvenue
+CCAvenue <br>
    d.
-SBI
+SBI <br>
   User will be allowed to retry with any of the random payment gateways.
 Since the payment gateway is a mock, this will be a random selection from within the code.